mateor/pdroid-manager/README.md

 pdroid-manager
 ==============

 A replacement for the PDroid 2.0 application by CollegeDev (used to configure the updated PDroid service).

+NOTE: THIS SOFTWARE IS PRERELEASE - IT IS CURRENTLY KNOWN TO HAVE BUGS (which you are welcome to fix).
+Because of the signature protection used in other PDroid applications (e.g. PDroid 2.0 by CollegeDev), it is necessary to uninstall these other apps prior to installing PDroid Manager.
+I don't like it this way, but right now there is no straightforward and safe way to get around it.

 Copyright (C) 2012 Simeon J. Morgan (smorgan@digitalfeed.net)